ai4ce/PointCloudSimulator/README.md

 ```
 python sample_maps.py --n_env 2 --img_h 1024 --img_w 1024
 ```
-This command simulates 2 different environments and saves them in `../results/` with 3 sub-folders (`v0`, `v1`, and `v2`).
+This command simulates 2 different environments and saves them in `../results/` with 3 sub-folders (`v0` and `v2`).
 In each sub-folder, there is a binary image `environment.png` that visualizes the simluated envrionment where the black pixels show the occupied locations and the white pixels are free-space.

 ## Step 2: Sampling Pose Trajectory
-The pose trajectory is sampled interactively using the matlab script `script_samplePoseTrajectory.m`.
-You need to specify the environment name that is simulated from step 1 and also provide a name for this pose trajectory (you can sample multiple trajectories within the same environment).
+The pose trajectory is sampled **interactively** using the matlab script `script_samplePoseTrajectory.m`.
+You need to specify the environment name that is simulated from step 1 and also provide a name for this pose trajectory (because you can sample multiple trajectories within the same environment).
 ```matlab
 %% settings
 env_idx = 'v0';
 pose_idx = 'pose0';
 ```
 The sampled pose will be saved as `../results/v0_pose0/gt_pose.mat`.
 When you run the script, a figure window will be created that displays the binary environment image.
-You can select a polyline in the current figure using the mouse.
+You need to select a polyline in the current figure using the mouse.
 This polyline is the base of the trajectory where the poses are sampled.

 Other parameters you can adjust
 ```matlab